gmarabout/doc-chatbot/README.md

 It provides a command to scrap an online documentation and create a Flask API to query your data.
 It also comes with a single Taipy web page for easy testing.

 ### Prerequisites

 1. Install all the requirements using `pip -r requirements.txt`.
 2. This project also include some front-end code so you need a decent version of `node` installed (tested with node v16.18.0).
 3. Generate the front-end build files using `python configure_web_ui.py`.
-This will generate both `package.json` and `webpack.config.js` with the proper Taipy directories (you need Taipy installed properly, so don't forget the vbery first satep!).
+This will generate both `package.json` and `webpack.config.js` with the proper Taipy directories (you need Taipy installed properly, so don't forget the very first step!).
 4. Last but not least, you need a OpenAI API Key.
 To do so, you need to register on [the OpenAI developer web site](https://platform.openai.com).
 Put the key in a `.env` file at the root of the project.
 Example:

 ```
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxx
 ```